KipCollo/Frontend-Revision/Javascript/arrays/Readme.md

 unshift() 	Add one or more elements to the beginning of the given array.
 Try
 values() 	Return a new array Iterator object that contains the values for each index in the array.

+## map function

+The map function creates a new array by calling a provided function on every element in the calling array.

+use of the filter function in JavaScript?

+The filter function creates a new array with all elements that pass the test implemented by the provided function.
+19. What is the use of the reduce function in JavaScript?

+The reduce function executes a reducer function on each element of the array, resulting in a single output value.
+20. What is the use of the forEach function in JavaScript?

+The forEach function executes a provided function once for each array element.

+difference between slice and splice methods in JavaScript?

+    slice: Returns a shallow copy of a portion of an array into a new array object.
+    splice: Changes the contents of an array by removing or replacing existing elements and/or adding new elements.

+48. What is the use of the Array.from() method in JavaScript?

+The Array.from() method creates a new, shallow-copied array instance from an array-like or iterable object.
+49. What is the use of the Array.isArray() method in JavaScript?

+The Array.isArray() method determines whether the passed value is an array.
+50. What is the use of the Array.prototype.sort() method in JavaScript?

+The Array.prototype.sort() method sorts the elements of an array in place and returns the sorted array.